-Every boy can design and build his own "grand prix" car to enter in the race.
-Win or lose, Scouts will take pride in having done their best.
-Scouts learn craft skills, the rules of fair play, and good sportsmanship—things they will remember for life.
+Cub Scouts can design and build their own car to enter in the race.
+Win or lose, Cub Scouts will take pride in having done their best.
+Cub Scouts learn craft skills, the rules of fair play, and good sportsmanship—things they will remember for life.
 Scouts must make a new car each year.

 What to Bring

-- Field uniform (Scout uniform) or activity uniform (any Scout t-shirt) for registered Scouts
+- Field uniform (Scout uniform) or activity uniform (Scout t-shirt) for registered Scouts

-- BSA Health and Medical form for every participant
+- BSA Health and Medical form for everyone onsite

 Pinewood Derby Rules

 The goal of these rules, with the help of the workshops, is to have every Scout's car pass inspection.
 Questions concerning a car's eligibility can be answered at the workshops, so please take advantage of them.
 Race check-in is the wrong time to discover your a car is ineligible to race.

 Cars built by outside sources and the purchase/use of axles or wheels that were modified by others is not permitted.
 This defeats the purpose of Pinewood Derby, which is a parent/scout building activity.
 Scouts are expected to complete their own cars with parent assistance and guidance, not vice versa.

 Good faith compliance with both the letter and the spirit of the rules is expected – anything less is unfair to the other Scouts and a poor lesson for your child.
 The race committee shall be the sole judge of a car’s compliance with these rules.